jeffstride/CSS360Template/instructions/project_summary.md

 You can see a lot of example UML diagrams [here](https://www.uml-diagrams.org/index-examples.html).

 This course is not intended to focus on rigorous architectural diagrams.
 CSS 370 is a course that goes into more detail on architecture and technical details.
 Therefore, your diagrams will not be graded on completeness and technical correctness.
-Instead, you are expected to draw a consistent diagram that is somewhat feasible for your product.
+Instead, you are expected to draw a *consistent* diagram that is somewhat feasible for your product.
 You are expected to be able to explain what the diagram and its components say.

 Leverage the skillsets of your team.
 One person should not do all the diagrams.
-Ideally, each person would do one diagram and the group would review, improve and approve each.
+Ideally, each person would do one diagram and the group would review, improve, and approve.

 ## Working in GitHub
 Teams should install VS Code and enlist in the project set up on GitHub Education.
 Instructions for how to do this should be in `Canvas`.

 One aspect of this project is to give the team practice working in GitHub: doing pulls, pushes, and resolving merge conflicts.
 Mr. Stride will have access to the github repository, and he should be able to see frequent contributions made by all team members.

 Another aspect of this project is to give practice writing documentation in markdown.
 See the document `markdown_cheatsheet.md` for example markdown.
+There is much more available on the internet.

 ## Generating PDF
 Students should install the `Markdown PDF` package into VS Code.
 See the document: `markdown_cheatsheet.md` for more details on this package and how to generate a PDF file from markdown.